3.01 Campus Security

 Security and Access to Campus Facilities

-The College has Campus Security but does not have arrest powers.
 Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the College.
 College security officers have the authority to issue parking tickets and to enforce College policy.

 The College uses local law enforcement agencies that have jurisdiction over the Rhinelander Campus and Outreach Centers to investigate and enforce ordinances and criminal laws.
 The Oneida County Sheriff’s Department has jurisdiction over the Rhinelander Campus and periodically patrols the Rhinelander Campus.

 The College is a non-residential college and therefore does not provide 24-hour security coverage.
 Facilities and security personnel patrol the grounds of the Rhinelander Campus while the campus is open.
-Facilities and Security regularly check outdoor pathway lighting, egress lighting in hallways and stairwells, fire extinguishers, and AEDs.
+Facilities and Security regularly check outdoor pathway lighting, egress lighting in hallways and stairwells, fire extinguishers, NARCAN, and AEDs.

 The Rhinelander Campus is accessible to students, staff, and the general public during normal business hours.
 However, the campus grounds at both locations are open to vehicular and pedestrian access 24 hours a day, seven days a week.
 The College-controlled buildings are locked when not in use.
 All public access buildings on the Rhinelander Campus use a card access system and digital video systems.